Online Analytic Exemplar-Free Continual Learning with Large Models for Imbalanced Autonomous Driving Task: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{utonomous} driving technology \cite{AutonomousDriving2023IntelligentVehicles,Humanlikedriving2018TransactionsonVehicularTechnology,ASurveyofAutonomousDriving2020IEEEAccess} is currently grappling with the complex and diverse challenges presented by real-world scenarios.
-These scenarios are marked by a wide range of factors, including varying weather conditions like heavy snowfall, as well as different road environments.
+\IEEEPARstart{A}{utonomous} driving technology \cite{AutonomousDriving2023IntelligentVehicles,Humanlikedriving2018TransactionsonVehicularTechnology, ASurveyofAutonomousDriving2020IEEEAccess, MTYGNN_Xiaofeng_TITS2022} is currently grappling with the complex and diverse challenges presented by real-world scenarios.
+These scenarios are marked by a wide range of factors, including varying weather conditions like heavy snowfall, as well as different road environments \cite{MGSTC_Chen_AAAI2019, MGSTC_Chen_TKDD2020}.
 Even well-trained autonomous driving models often struggle to navigate through these unfamiliar circumstances.

 The advent of large-scale models \cite{BERT2019NAACL}, characterized by their extensive parameter counts and training data, has led to substantial improvements in the feature extraction capabilities of these models.
-This increase in the parameter number has enabled the utilization in various downstream applications, offering enhanced feature extraction capabilities that are crucial for high-accuracy tasks such as classification, segmentation, and detection to aid the domain of autonomous driving.
-However, despite these advancements, the challenge of achieving efficient and dynamic learning in complex autonomous driving environments and scenes remains unresolved. \IEEEpubidadjcol
+This increase in the parameter number has enabled the utilization of various downstream applications, offering enhanced feature extraction capabilities crucial for high-accuracy tasks such as classification, segmentation, and detection to aid autonomous driving.
+However, despite these advancements, the goal of achieving efficient and dynamic learning in complex autonomous driving environments and scenes remains unachieved.

-One of these efficient and dynamic learning challenges encountered in autonomous driving can be formulated as a continual learning (CL) problem \cite{li2018LWF,rebuffi2017icarl} with an online setting.
-That is, data come in an online fashion, and models are updated according to these streaming data.
-However, this inevitably leads to the so-called \textit{catastrophic forgetting} \cite{cil_review2021NNs}, where models lose grip of previously learned knowledge when obtaining new information.
-Furthermore, the online data streaming manner often accompany a \textit{data imbalance} issue, with information in different categories containing varying data counts in general.
-For instance, in the autonomous driving dataset SODA10M \cite{han2021soda10m}, the \textit{Tricycle} category contains just 0.3$\%$ of the training set, whereas the \textit{Car} category accounts for 55$\%$.
-This imbalance issue exacerbates the forgetting problem, rendering the learning of continuous knowledge difficult.
+One of these efficient and dynamic learning challenges encountered in autonomous driving can be formulated as a continual learning (CL) problem \cite{li2018LWF,rebuffi2017icarl} in an online setting.
+That is, models are updated according to these streaming data in an online fashion.
+However, this inevitably leads to the so-called \textit{catastrophic forgetting} \cite{CF_Bower_PLM1989, CF_Ratcliff_PR1990}, where models lose grip of previously learned knowledge when obtaining new information.
+Furthermore, the online data streaming manner often accompanies a \textit{data imbalance} issue \cite{OA3_Zhang_KDD2018}, with information in different categories containing varying data counts in general.
+For instance, in the autonomous driving dataset SODA10M \cite{han2021soda10m}, the \textit{Tricycle} category contains just 0.3\% of the training set, whereas the \textit{Car} category accounts for 55\%.
+This imbalance issue exacerbates the forgetting problem, rendering more difficult learning of continuous knowledge.